 To support visual styles, your snap-in must have a manifest resource that uses the Microsoft Common Controls version 6.0 assembly.
 The manifest resource consists of XML.
 The manifest file is of the following format:

 You can choose the values for your name and description attributes.
-If you are building for the Itanium 64-bit architecture, indicate it with the appropriate value for both occurrences of processorArchitecture.
+If you are building for a 64-bit architecture, indicate it with the appropriate value for both occurrences of processorArchitecture.
 Other than the values for name, description and processorArchitecture (if necessary), do not change the text in the manifest.